Thursday, October 17, 2013

 October 9:

-The weather forecast for today predicted cloudy weather and showers but when we woke at 5:30 the sky was cloud free and the sun shining with the van interior temperature at eighteen degrees.
-We are heading further west today and after 40 kms we passed through Coolgardie before stopping at Southern Cross to refuel.
-The cloud increased the further west we drove, then the rain started and was quite heavy at times and it continued until we arrived in Merredin where we lunched at the local cafe with burgers and hot chocolate.
+The weather forecast for today predicted cloudy weather and showers, but when we woke at 5:30, the sky was clear and the sun was shining, with the van interior temperature at eighteen degrees.
+We are heading further west today, and after 40 km, we passed through Coolgardie before stopping at Southern Cross to refuel.
+The cloud increased the further west we drove, then the rain started and was quite heavy at times, continuing until we arrived in Merredin, where we lunched at the local cafe with burgers and hot chocolate.
 We continued on towards Kellerberrin to camp at the showgrounds.
-We entered the Camps 7 number into our Garmin GPS but on arriving, there was no camping available.
-Backtracking we found a sign to a new caravan park.
-The park looks like it had just been completed with all new facilities , and best of all just $16.50 per site per night.
+We entered the Camps 7 number into our Garmin GPS, but on arriving, there was no camping available.
+Backtracking, we found a sign to a new caravan park.
+The park looks like it had just been completed, with all new facilities, and best of all, it cost just $16.50 per site per night.

 October 10:

-A very cool morning with just ten degrees inside the van and just cool enough to crank up the diesel heater.
-The forecast for today was for showers but we woke to another day with beautiful blue skies.
+A very cool morning with just ten degrees inside the van and cool enough to turn on the diesel heater.
+The forecast for today was rain, but we woke up to another day with beautiful blue skies.
 We left at 8:30 heading towards Perth.
 Today we were having all our batteries replaced at Alco Batteries in Belmont.
-Bushtracker are now fitting the Discover D27A 100 AH batteries as standard in their new vans, so that's what we installed.
-After that we headed north up the freeway to Karrinyup Waters Resort caravan park in Gwelup where we are booked in until the 17th October.
+Bushtracker now fit the Discover D27A 100 AH batteries as standard in their new vans, so that's what we installed.
+After that, we headed north up the freeway to Karrinyup Waters Resort caravan park in Gwelup, where we are booked in until the 17th of October.

 October 11:

 Seventeen degrees at 6:30 this morning.
-Today was cleaning day with the van exterior having a spruce up after travelling over two thousand five hundred kms of dirt roads.
-Then all the sheets, doona covers, and clothes were washed and dried just before lunchtime when the day turned cloudy with some light shower's that remained till the next morning.
+Today was cleaning day, with the van's exterior in need of a spruce-up after travelling over 2,500 km of dirt roads.
+Then all the sheets, doona covers, and clothes were washed and dried just before lunchtime, when the day turned cloudy with some light showers that persisted until the next morning.

 October 12:

-We were leaving the van for the next five days while we stayed with our very good friends who live in Menora which is a lovely suburb not far from the city.
-We were taken sightseeing today and we started at Hillary's Boat Harbour before heading south along the West Coast Highway and passing Trigg Beach, Scarborough Beach, Floreat Beach, City Beach, Sawanbourne and Cottesloe Beaches and finally stopping in Fremantle to have a seafood lunch at Fisherman's Wharf at the Kallis Brothers Restaurant and after we stopped in at the Little Creatures Brewery to sample some of their beer and purchase some merchandise.
+We left the van for the next five days while we stayed with our very good friends, who live in Menora, a lovely suburb not far from the city centre.
+We went sightseeing today, starting at Hillary's Boat Harbour before heading south along the West Coast Highway, passing Trigg Beach, Scarborough Beach, Floreat Beach, City Beach, Sawanbourne, and Cottesloe Beaches.
+We finally stopped in Fremantle for a seafood lunch at Fisherman's Wharf at the Kallis Brothers Restaurant, then visited the Little Creatures Brewery to sample some of their beer and buy some merchandise.

-We then followed the Swan River through Mossman Park, Peppermint Grove, Claremont, Nedlands, Matilda Bay then back into the city and up to Kings Park with lovely views of the city.
+We then followed the Swan River through Mossman Park, Peppermint Grove, Claremont, Nedlands, and Matilda Bay, before returning to the city and heading up to Kings Park, offering lovely views of the city.

 October 13: